hellt/pyang-docker/README.md

 ```

 ## Tags
 The image is tagged with accordance to the PyYANG releases.
-The tag `2.1` means that PyYANG of version `2.1` is installed in the image.
+The tag `2.5.0` means that PyYANG of version `2.5.0` is installed in the image.
 The untagged image will always represent the latest pyang version that was available at the time of the build process.

+Check available tags here - https://github.com/hellt/pyang-docker/pkgs/container/pyang/versions